quicwg/base-drafts/draft-ietf-quic-transport.md

 5. An off-path attacker can become a limited on-path attacker during migration to a new path for which it is also an off-path attacker.

-6. An off-path attacker can beocome a limited on-path attacker by affecting shared NAT state such that it sends packets to the server from the same IP address and port that the client originally used.
+6. An off-path attacker can become a limited on-path attacker by affecting shared NAT state such that it sends packets to the server from the same IP address and port that the client originally used.